-All employees covered by this Agreement may become members of PSE and pay membership dues.
-The Employer shall deduct PSE dues from the pay of any employee who authorizes such deductions in writing (including electronic forms).
-The Employer shall transmit all such funds deducted to the Treasurer of Public School Employees of Washington on a semi-monthly basis.
+All employees covered by this Agreement may become members of PSE and pay membership dues by providing authorization to the Union, which will provide it to the Employer.
+Upon the Employer's receipt of the employee's authorization, the Employer shall deduct PSE dues from the pay of the employee, and shall transmit all such funds deducted to the Treasurer of Public School Employees of Washington on a semi-monthly basis.
 The Employer agrees to submit a report semi-monthly along with its remittance of dues identifying each employee by name, employee number, position number, gross salary, and dues amount remitted.